odrevet/teach-yourself-game-programming-sdl2/Chap03_GameSkeleton/README.md

+* Instead of having global functions in Skeleton.cpp an Interface IGame is defined and implemented by a Game class.
+To avoid updating the includes in each chapter, the file named after the chapter name in the original code is now always in the Game file.

-* Instead of having global functions in Skeleton.cpp an Interface IGame is defined and implemented by a Game class. pGame is no more the instace of the GameEngine but the instance of the newly created Game class and the GameEngine use the singleton pattern.
+* pGame is no more the instance of the GameEngine but the instance of the newly created Game class and the GameEngine use the singleton pattern.

 * From now on, only the main.cpp, Game.h and Game.cpp files will contain the game specific code, every other files are part of the engine.
+Every other files are part of the Engine and should be consider conceiled by the game developper.

 * in the main function, the following statements